ratheeshks-yeka/gantt-task-react/README.md

 />
 ```

-## How to run example
+## How to run yeka-gantt-view

 ```
-cd ./example
+cd ./yeka-gantt-view
 npm install
 npm start
 ```